rupokghosh/rupokghosh.com/src/posts/book-are-waste-of-time.md

 ---
-title: "Why reading books is a waste of time"
+title: "Reading books are a waste of time"
 date: "2024-09-09"

 ---

 I have read a lot of books, trust me, and I have surely gained a vast amount of knowledge.
 But what I have also learned is that they are often a huge waste of time.
 It might be an unpopular opinion but it is true.